lucadellalib/sac-beta/README.md

 ### Running an experiment

-To train one of the available algorithms on a MuJoCo task, open a terminal and run:
+To train one of the available algorithms on a MuJoCo task, open a terminal in `scripts` and run:

 ```bash
 conda activate sac-beta